jeremiahlangner/interpreter/rather.md

 ### Strings

-When checking for equality, text values must be enclosed in double-quoted strings.
+When checking for equality, text values must be enclosed in quotes.

 Example
 ```
 "This is a string" = "This is a string"
+'This is a string' = 'This is a string'
 ```

 ### Numbers